There's a new version of the HubSpot API

 Each HubSpot account will have access to different APIs based on the products and product levels it has.
 You can see a detailed breakdown for which APIs are supported for each product level on our APIs by Product Tier page.

-Most documentation pages will have example URLs that can be used to quickly check the data returned by the endpoint, using public demo data.
 Once you're ready to start testing, you should create a test account.
 They have access to Enterprise versions of the HubSpot Marketing, Sales, and Service Hubs, allowing you to test most of the HubSpot APIs and tools.

 If you ever have questions, check out our developer forum or to leave us some feedback using the Submit Feedback button throughout the site.

 To make working with HubSpot's APIs easier, the community and HubSpot have created and maintained client libraries to handle a lot of the basic calls you might use.
 Below is a list of the ones HubSpot knows about and who supports them.

 In addition there are also example apps available in Node.js, PHP, and Ruby to help see how to use some of these libraries in your app.